pinterest/snappass/README.rst

 `SECRET_KEY` this should be a unique key that's used to sign key.
 This should be kept secret.
 See the `Flask Documentation`_ for more information.

+`DEBUG` to run Flask web werver in debug mode.
+See the `Flask Documentation`_ for more information.

 .. _Flask Documentation: http://flask.pocoo.org/docs/quickstart/#sessions

 `STATIC_URL` this should be the location of your static assets.
 You might not